abiswas3/abiswas3/README.md

 on [SNARKs](https://www.youtube.com/watch?v=tg6lKPdR_e4), [Jolt](https://github.com/a16z/jolt) in particular

 + [x] Benchmarking Montgomerry Multiplication.
 See [Blog](https://randomwalks.xyz/posts/mont_mult/) [Posts](https://randomwalks.xyz/publish/why-jolt-breaks.html).
 Links to code in the blog.
 + [x] Speeding up multi scalar multiplication inside of Ark 5.0.
-Update: This involved bringing in the latest ark5.0 changes.
+Update: This involved bringing in the latest ark5.0 changes, and parellising small integers.
 The Snarkify code is for single thread optimised and does not work when run in parallel.
+On reflection, wI still think there's some optimisations that we can leverage here.
 + [x] Speeding up Polynomial Evaluation [blog](https://randomwalks.xyz/publish/fast_polynomial_evaluation.html)
++ [ ]Sumcheck optimisations for Shout when $d > 1$ - **In progress**

 ## Miscellaneous